 How do you get to Rainbow Mountain from Cusco?

-The easiest and safest way is to take an organized tour from Cusco.
-Travel agencies offer tours to Rainbow Mountain in private service or in small groups.
-Be on the look out for extremely cheap companies that will guarantee departures if they reach large numbers, like 15 or 20.
-These companies can cancel your trip at the last minute, which is extremely inconvenient.
+The easiest and safest way is to take a tour from Cusco.
+Travel agencies offer tours to Rainbow Mountain in private services or in small groups.
+Be on the look out for cheap companies that will guarantee departures if they reach large numbers, like 15 or 20.
+These companies can cancel your trip at the last minute.

 How difficult is the Rainbow Mountain hike?

-Hiking to Rainbow Mountain is not easy but not impossible, in fact there is the option to go on horseback.
+Hiking to Rainbow Mountain is not impossible, in fact there is the option to go on horseback.
 The hike itself is at a moderate level of difficulty.
 The biggest factor to consider when hiking is the altitude, the hike itself is short and the climb is mostly gradual.

 How much does it cost to go to the Rainbow Mountain?